-Human Resource directors from the six CONNECT institutions combine efforts and expertise to host a professional development series designed to enhance the leadership skills and competencies of mid-level professionals.
+Human Resource directors from the five CONNECT institutions combine efforts and expertise to host a professional development series designed to enhance the leadership skills and competencies of mid-level professionals.
 The program curriculum focuses on topics such as communication skills, diversity awareness, conflict resolution, collective bargaining, labor relations, and performance management.
 A cohort of 45 participants from CONNECT institutions and other colleges attend eight, day-long sessions which rotate among the six CONNECT campuses.
 Both in-house expertise as well as outside consultants are on hand to provide high-quality professional development.

 In support of its mission, CONNECT engages in the sharing of institutional resources and expertise.
 The Collaborative Leadership Development Program is a model example of such a collaborative effort.
 A discussion between statewide human resource directors revealed the common challenge of developing leadership and management skills for mid-level professionals.
 It was agreed that to offer high-quality, affordable, and convenient professional development it was best to share resources and expertise.
 Collaborative efforts led to the creation of a professional development seminar series for mid-level managers that focused on enhancing leadership skills and competencies specific to higher education.
-Training sessions are held once per month from October through May and the locations rotate among the six CONNECT campuses.
+Training sessions are held once per month from October through May and the locations rotate among the five CONNECT campuses.
 Seminars are conducted by a combination of in-house human resource experts, in-house counsel, and outside consultants.

 Objective(s) of Activity